harishkumarrp/My-Portfolio-Website/README.md

 CSS3: Used for styling the website.
 CSS enabled layout control, colors, fonts, spacing, and responsiveness using Flexbox and media queries.

-JavaScript (Vanilla JS): Used for adding interactivity (e.g., menu toggle in mobile view and console logs).

 VS Code: The entire project was coded using Visual Studio Code, which provided an efficient development environment with extensions like Live Server, Prettier, and Emmet.

 Git: Git was used for version control, allowing smooth tracking of code changes throughout the development process.